 Climate change is one of the biggest concerns on a global scale today.
 In working with Inuit populations and researching arctic sea ice, I look forward to learning about how melting will significantly impact northern lifestyles and how this information can be used to develop global policies regarding the climate.

 I wanted to do this program because I plan on going into climate change activism after graduation.
 One of my main goals within working on this topic is that I want to ensure indigenous voices are heard and valued within the Climate change movement.
 The Arctic is an important player within international Climate Change Policy and I am very excited to work on this program to ensure the voices of the Inuit tribe are represented.

 Human rights and environmental justice are inextricably intertwined, and the relationship between Inuit and sea ice clearly demonstrates that.
 Indigenous groups are most often the ones who have the best understanding of this crucial relationship, yet are not consulted or involved when the time comes.
 I believe that Indigenous groups offer a valuable but neglected perspective on issues of human rights and environmental justice, and need to have the tools to share that perspective.

 Nadene Paltep: Ottawa Editor

 As an international studies major, I have an interest in human rights law and advocacy.
-With climate change and sea level rise becoming a major threat in the region, I believe that it is important to discuss and settle sovereignty rights between the Indigenous community and Canada.
-With this study abroad, I hope to widen my knowledge on Indigenous rights, and I hope to use this knowledge to find ways to improve their quality of life in the Arctic region.
+With climate change and sea level rise becoming a major threat in the region, I believe that it is important to discuss and settle sovereignty rights between Indigenous communities and Canada.
+With this study abroad and opportunity to conduct a research proposal, I hope to widen my knowledge on Indigenous rights, specifically Inuit rights that pertain to land claims agreement, and I hope to use this knowledge to find ways to improve Inuit quality of life in the Arctic region.